FeralInteractive/totalwar-napoleon/README.md

 ## Example Mod

 To help show how modding should work we have created the following example mod.
-This mod will unlock the pirate faction as a playable faction and adds in one new unit (complete with new strings).
+This mod will unlock all the unplayable factions including the emeregent factions but makes no other balance changes.

 [Example Mod](/Example_Mod.md)